wowo0709/hexplane-nerfstudio/README.md

 Expected future updates to this repository:

+ - [ ] Change beta value of Adam optimizer according to the paper
  - [ ] Implement TV regularization
  - [ ] Include other dataset (such as Plenoptic video dataset which was used in the paper)
  - [ ] Support depth loss